ClementBM/clementbm.github.io/_drafts/2020-05-23-python-development-setup.markdown

 I took inspiration from famous python repositories like [scikit-learn](https://github.com/scikit-learn/scikit-learn), [Flask](https://github.com/pallets/flask), [Keras](https://github.com/keras-team/keras), [Sentry](https://github.com/getsentry/sentry), [Django](https://github.com/django/django), [Ansible](https://github.com/ansible/ansible), [Tornado](https://github.com/tornadoweb/tornado), [Pandas](https://github.com/pandas-dev/pandas), and also from this repository [darker](https://github.com/akaihola/darker).
 Hoping that the tools their using are durable and scale well to most python projects.

 This post is not a complete walk through tutorial, its aim is to give you a starter point, if you are relatively new to python and you look for good practices on how to structure a python project.
-I also give a bunch of link if you want to dig deeper or know more about alternatives.
+I also give a bunch of links if you want to dig deeper or know more about alternatives.

 ## My requirements
 My requirements might not be yours, there are mines: